 What to avoid: People selling too hard or trying to get fancy.
 A few hints:

-- If anyone is outside the front trying to beckon people into the restaurant, trying to get your attention with “hey, hello!” (even worse: if they’re yelling in English!)
+- Avoid any place with anyone out front beckoning people into the restaurant, trying to get your attention with “hey, hello!” (even worse: if they’re yelling in English!)

 - If someone offers you a beer in Greater China, just keep walking.
 Standard tourist trap.
 Look how many others are drinking beer.
 Yes, people drink, but it’s not a standard part of a meal in most of China unless it’s to celebrate something (in which case people will toast with white wine).
 In touristy areas, it’s known that people from other countries like beer with their meals, and they’ll offer it.
 (Of course, if that’s exactly what you’re looking for, you’re in luck.)